brutopolis/buxu/README.md

     function $variable_1 $variable_2 ...;

-enclosed sentences are executed in order:
+enclosed sentences are executed from inside to outside:

     function (function (function ...));